surifirstpin/AcuBI_Technical_Documents/Version.6/JOBS_TD.md

 - **Source Connection:** Select database connection used.

-- **Query:** write a query for update,insert,delete or truncate records.
+- **Query:** write a query for update, insert, delete or truncate records.

 - **Global Block:** it is enabled, to repeat same job for all the task.